 How do I check the status of my application?

 During the CASPA portion of the application process you will need to track the status of your application using the tracking information supplied to you by CASPA.
 Once your application has been transmitted to our University, you will receive an e-mail with instructions on submitting the required processing fee.
-Print off the form, sign the form and return it with a processing fee.
-Once the Admissions Office receives the processing fee, they will forward the file to the PA program for review.
-You can check on the status of application receipt from CASPA and the GRE with the Admissions Office at: (847) 578-3204, or online at email@example.com.
+You can check on the status of application receipt from CASPA and the GRE with the Admissions Office at: (847) 578-3204, or online at firstname.lastname@example.org.